 Greetings from the land of enchantment!
-My name is Jennifer Ferriday, and I’m a Faculty Development Specialist, Associate Professor, and Academic Advisor at AOEU.
+My name is Jennifer Ferriday, and I’m a Faculty Development Specialist and an Associate Professor at AOEU.
 I joined the AOEU family as an Adjunct Instructor in early 2020.
 I fell in love, diving into as many projects and roles as possible, including writing a FLEX Collection, serving as a Student Engagement Specialist, working as a Subject Matter Expert for the curriculum team, and other special projects and experiences.
 I’m incredibly proud to be living this dream, and I wake up eager, excited, and motivated to work here every day!

 Growing up as the daughter of an art educator and artist in northern New Jersey, my passion for and journey into art and art education began at an early age.
 I earned my Bachelors in Fine Arts with a double concentration in Painting and Printmaking (with a printmaking focus on book arts and papermaking) from Mason Gross School of the Arts at Rutgers University.
 I then moved to New Mexico, began my life as a professional artist, and soon earned my Master’s in Art Education from the University of New Mexico and obtained my PK–12 teaching license.
 I now have nearly two decades of combined experience as an exhibiting artist and art educator working in public and private early childhood, elementary, secondary, undergraduate, graduate, and community-based arts programs and schools.

 My research and passion reside in therapeutic art education, curriculum, and instruction.
 In addition to designing art curricula for and teaching in traditional PK–12 public and private schools, I spent many years in nontraditional schools, higher education, and community-based art education roles.